blasco/GNSS-R-DDM-Simulator/README.md

     python -m venv env_name
 To activate the environment:
     source /path/to/venv/bin/activate
-To deactiva the environment:
+To deactivate environment:
     deactivate

-once the right version of python is set and the environment is activated we can install packages with:
+Once the right version of python is set and the environment is activated we can install packages with:
     pip install pkg_name

+# TDS-1 Data FTP access
+ftp://ftp.merrbys.co.uk

+Username:     jblasco
+Password:      @jYhr=M4rF